yassinbouasri/dependency-injection-attributes/sfcasts/simplify-with-autoconfiguretag.md

 # Simplify with AutoconfigureTag and AsTaggedItem

-Welcome back!
 In the last chapter, we refactored the big `switch` statement in our controller to this little try-catch.
 Our remote works the same way it did before, but now we're using the *Command pattern*.
 We also used this `AutowireLocator` attribute to tell Symfony how to wire up this container.
 This is *great*, but what if I told you we could simplify this *even* more?

 Since all of our buttons implement this `ButtonInterface`, we'll add our *second* dependency injection attribute: `#[AutoconfigureTag]`.
-This will add a tag to all of the services that implement `ButtonInterface`.
 This attribute tells Symfony:

-`Hey, add a tag to any service that implements this interface!`
+> Hey, add a tag to any service that implements this interface!

 A *tag* is just a string that's connected to a service, and by *itself*, it doesn't really *do* anything. *But*, now that our services have this tag, we can